In the early XVth century Florence was one of the most prosperous cities of Europe.

 Portico della Confraternita dei Servi di Maria by Antonio da Sangallo the Elder (1518)

 The pattern set by Sangallo influenced Michelangelo when a few years later he designed Piazza del Campidoglio in Rome.
-He too designed two identical buildings with a long portico at the sides of another building (Sangallo: a church in Florence, Michelangelo: Palazzo Senatorio in Rome).
+He too designed two identical buildings with a long portico at the sides of Palazzo Senatorio.

 It was a reverse influence that led to the erection of a bronze monument at the centre of this piazza: in Rome Michelangelo relocated in 1538

-the monument to Marcus Aurelius to the centre of Piazza del Campidoglio.
+the equestrian statue of Emperor Marcus Aurelius to the centre of Piazza del Campidoglio.
 In 1608 Giambologna assisted by Pietro Tacca thought to do something similar in Florence.
-He erected a bronze monument to Grand Duke Ferdinand I at the centre of Piazza SS.
+He made an equestrian statue of Grand Duke Ferdinand I and he placed it at the centre of Piazza SS.
 Annunziata.

 Grand Duke Ferdinand I lived many years in Rome where he bought and enlarged Villa Medici: he was then a cardinal, but in 1587, at the death of his brother Francis (most likely poisoned by Ferdinand), he became Grand Duke of Tuscany.